Skip to main content

 It’s one thing for a kid to be a football fan.
 It’s a whole other ballgame when an NFL star is a huge fan of a kid — on and off the gridiron.

-That's the case with 9-year-old Amirah, a patient at Children's Hospital of Philadelphia (CHOP), and Saquon Barkley, a running back for the New York Giants who was named the NFL's offensive 2018 Rookie of the Year.
+That's the case with 9-year-old Amirah, a patient at Children's Hospital of Philadelphia (CHOP), and Saquon Barkley, now a running back for the Philadelphia Eagles who was named the NFL's offensive 2018 Rookie of the Year when he played for the New York Giants.

 Barkley is Amirah's uncle.
 He displayed his love for his niece publicly by wearing custom designed shoes for #MyCauseMyCleats day in December 2018.
 Barkley's shoes included “22QAwareness” and “RIP Dr. Robert Campbell” to spotlight Amirah’s relatively unknown genetic condition — chromosome 22q11.2 deletion syndrome — and the late CHOP physician who played a large role in her complex care over many years.